-Proctorio is now available for instructors to use in any course for the current SPRING 2020 term at no cost to the student.
+Proctorio is now available for instructors to use in any course for all 2020 semesters at no cost to the student.

 The testing center at this time will only be facilitating certain rare cases of proctored exams at a limited number of locations.
 For all other remotely Proctored exams, Proctorio is available.
 For those intending to use and implement Proctorio for auto-graded Canvas quizzes to monitor student behavior, please make sure your students have access to the required software and equipment that is needed.